Separate names with a comma.

 As for your office being intrigued, I am very flattered and pleased that so many are enjoying the stories.
 Washington DC is really such a small place that if you hung out there for any length of time you were bound to see or run into politicians and other notables.
 I remember picking up passports and visas for people whose names I recognized at the time (names that escape me now, so many years later).
 And security was practically non-existent - someone earlier in the thread had a friend who was a bicycle courier in the 90's and the guards would let him bypass the metal detectors at the Capital Building.
 When I was there, there weren't any metal detectors!

-A lot of the cool stuff that I saw or did back then was because I was truly a lunatic on two wheels in an environment where the cops just looked the other way (I am such a conservative rider today that the ZRX I just sold still had the outermost chicken strips on the tires after 1,700 miles - funny how passing 40 changes your perspective).
+A lot of the cool stuff that I saw or did back then was because I was truly a lunatic on two wheels in an environment where the cops just looked the other way (I am more conservative today on my ZRX 1100 for sure).
 Sometimes I was just lucky, and sometimes I got chosen for special assignments because I was somewhat educated and well spoken - this was the case in my next installment, one of the coolest things I've ever done, on or off of a motorcycle.
 I'll post it up over the weekend (I have this whole thing in a Word Doc and I'm pasting pieces as I go along).

 Then the last story I'll post is simply a coincidence - being in the right place at the right time......or maybe wrong place at the wrong time.....